Anshul619/HLD-System-Designs/src/1_HLDDesignComponents/4_MessageBrokers/Kafka.md

 - Producer writes data into the topics ( 1 or more ) in the Kafka.
 - [Read about ACK levels in Kafka](#ack-levels)

-## Sharding/Partitioning
-- Partitioning allows Kafka producers to serialize, compress, and load balance data among brokers.
-- Topics can be parallelized via partitions, which split data into a single topic among numerous brokers.
-- [More partitions](https://www.confluent.io/blog/how-choose-number-topics-partitions-kafka-cluster/) lead to higher throughput.

 ## Consumer
 - A consumer can subscribe ( listen ) to the topics ( 1 or more ) and read data from those in the Kafka.
 - Each consumer in a consumer group will be responsible for reading a subset of the partitions of each subject to which they have subscribed.